Best Monitor for Photo Editing

 All monitors lose their color accuracy over time and need to be calibrated.
 By including an inbuilt calibration tool which can perform tests even when the monitor is not in use, the Eizo ColorEdge CG277 stands head and shoulders over the other best monitors for photo editing.

-On the rear of the screen sit a small selection of ports: DVI, HDMI, Display Port and 2 USB inputs.
+On the rear of the screen sit a small selection of ports: DVI, Display Port, 2 USB 3.0 and HDMI inputs.
 Testing with a 2015 Macbook Pro meant attaching the Display Port cable from the monitor to the laptop’s Thunderbolt port, plus an additional USB cable in order to access an external drive attached to the back of the monitor.

 In summary, the Eizo ColorEdge CG277 is non-4k, offers rather limited connectivity options, is completely unattractive to look at, and has a rather hefty price tag, but it’s unapologetic and quite deservedly so.